recrypto/wp-steem/README.md

 ## Features
 - Automatically converts your post content into Markdown format
+- Automatically render WordPress shortcodes to Steem post (Assuming you are using the default WordPress editor NOT the Markdown editor)
 - Publish your newly created WordPress post to the Steem blockchain
 - Publish your old WordPress post to the Steem blockchain
 - Update your published Steem post if you have used this plugin to publish that Steem post